 Read our complete Dartford Crossing guide for when and how to pay the Dart Charge, along with guidance on appealing a fine

-The Dartford Crossing is one of the busiest stretches of road in the UK, it spans the River Thames between Essex and Kent, and is a major bypass of Greater London.
+The Dartford Crossing is one of the busiest stretches of road in Britain; it spans the River Thames between the counties of Kent and Essex, and is a major bypass of Greater London.
 Not only does it cater for residents in the south-east of England, it's also a major part of the UK road network that helps connect Britain to Continental Europe, so is vital for business and holidaymakers alike.

 However, there have been plenty of changes to the Dartford Crossing over the years with one of the biggest being the removal of the toll booths and a switch to cashless payment in November 2014 – in a bid to reduce congestion.

 The crossing, whether you're heading northbound through the tunnels, or southbound over the QEII bridge, operates the Dart Charge system of electronic payment, and uses automatic number plate recognition (ANPR) to register every vehicle that uses the crossing.

 This guide explains how and when to pay the Dartford Crossing toll, how much it costs, what happens if you get a fine and how to appeal it – we have even included a little Dart Charge history lesson at the bottom.